makersacademy/rps-challenge/README.md

 - Rspec 3.3.0
 - Coveralls 0.8.2

-Clone and run 'Bundle install' to download the relevant gems.
+[Click here to play online](https://lit-crag-9732.herokuapp.com/), or clone this repo and run `bundle install` to download the relevant gems.

+To launch locally run your preferred middleware (Ran in development with rack, works also with puma, shotgun).

 Tested up and running with Capybara and Rspec.

-To launch locally run your preferred middleware (Ran in development with rack, works also with puma, shotgun).

-Redirect to your localhost with your preferred browser, and enjoy!.
+Redirect to your localhost with your preferred browser, and enjoy!